 Assessment and review

-See separate Acute Severe Asthma and Status Asthmaticus article.
+See the separate Acute Severe Asthma and Status Asthmaticus article.

 All patients with asthma in primary care should be reviewed at least annually and reviews should include: